garrandall/popular-music-data/tracks/u-played-moneybagg-yo-lil-baby.md

-Wanted a diamond choker, soon as her time was over, bitch, you played She wanna ride the Rover, told her her Uber was closer, bitch, you crazy She tried to show out in public, I cut the bitch off like it's nothin', bitch, you played She must've thought I was stupid, I knew she was fuckin' my cousin (Ooh)
+Wanted a diamond choker, soon as her time was over, bitch, you played She wanna ride the Rover, told her her Uber was closer, bitch, you crazy She tried to show out in public, I cut the bitch off like it's nothin', bitch, you played She must've thought I was stupid, I knew she was fuckin' my cousin (Oh)

 I don't got a cold, I'm sipping on Hi-Tech